Table of Contents

 Reaction Networks

-A “reaction network” is a graph whose edges represents “reactions” (or “processes” or “transitions”) between different “complexes” (or “combinations” or “tuples”) of “species”, each with an associated “rate constant”.
-For example:
+A “reaction network” is a graph whose edges represents “reactions” (or “processes” or “transitions”) between different “complexes” (or “combinations” or “tuples”) of “species” (or “molecules” or “compounds”)

 Levels of Abstraction

-I want to emphasize at the outset that a reaction network merely describes a set of processes, which can be “translated” into equations in different ways—in particular, at different “resolutions”, “levels of analysis”, or “levels of abstraction”.
-0. Equilibrium.
-The highest level of abstraction.
-Here we characterize a system by its equilibrium or long-time behaviors, which might be an attractor state, but also might include more complicated behaviors like cycles.
-Whether these states can be deduced from the network is a matter of mathematics.
+I want to emphasize here at the outset that a “reaction network” describes a set of processes, which can then be “translated” into equations in various ways—in particular, at different “resolutions”, “levels of analysis”, or “levels of abstraction”.

-1. Expectations.
-This is the entrypoint for most analysis of a reaction network: we translate the network into differential equation in the average populations or concentrations.
-This is called “Rate Equation”, which is an ODE for species averages .
-It can be analyzed for long-time behavior and for stability and bifurcations, etc, which can tell us things at level 0.
+2. Mean Dynamics.
+This is the entrypoint for most analysis of a reaction network: we translate the network into a differential equation related the total populations or concentrations.
+This is called “Rate Equation”, which is an ODE in species counts .
+We can then analyze this ODE to determine its asymptotic behaviors, stability, bifurcations, etc., which can tell us things at level 0.

 Examples: a diagram in a path integral, in QFT.
 I also think of “programs”, in the sense of a sequence of expressions in an abstract language.
-Or, the probability of a specific sequence of mutations occuring in genetics, and the ways that selection effects would bias the post-hoc distribution of mutations.
-Or, the probability that some system breaks down over time.
+Specific sequence of mutations in genetics.

 Examples: Hamiltonian mechanics of interacting particles in a gas.
 Individual vertexes in QFT.